 Travelling to School

 Coaches and buses: These are normally provided for students living more than 3 miles from the school and the details of pick-up points and times are given to individual students.
 For safety reasons students must travel on the coach to which they have been allocated and they should use the safety belts provided.
 Students will be issued with a bus pass which should be carried at all times.
 Bus drivers are entitled to refuse to transport students who are not able to show an appropriate pass.
-If students lose their passes, they should come to the school office.
-The cost of a replacement is £5.00.
 A high standard of behaviour is expected of all students in their journeys to and from school.
 School rules of behaviour apply on the coaches and at all collection points.
 Serious offenders may be banned from the use of this transport.
 In such cases parents must make alternative travel arrangements for their children.